japhy-team/paypal/README.md

 RefundTransaction(transactionID, refundType)
 ```

-* This is a forked version of the origial library.
+* This is a forked version of the original library.
 This package adds the following methods:

 ```
 SetExpressCheckoutSingle()